ldt116/UniversalAdapter/README.md

 # UniversalAdapter

-> NOTE:
+`RecyclerView` is the mandatory view needed for almost Android applications.
+If you are tired of creating messy classes in order to work with `RecyclerView`, or you don't want to copy the same base code again and again through your projects, then `UniversalAdapter` is the one for you.

-Yet another adapter for `RecyclerView` on Android, or perhaps, this is the last one you need.
+Yet another adapter class for `RecyclerView` on Android, or perhaps, this will be the last one you need.
 With `UniversalAdapter`, you don't need to write a `RecyclerView.Adapter` ever again, including its' `ViewHolder`.

 ## Features

 * No need to write `Adapter` class
 * No need to write `ViewHolder` class
 * Supports sectioned data with `categorizer`
 * Designed with `callback` for every binding function.
-So you can handle for long operations.
+So you can handle for long time operations.
 * `ImageView` load from local drawable resource or remote url via [Ion](https://github.com/koush/ion).
 * Customized binder is available for customized view.